uthpalaherath/NEBgen/README.md

 2. [DiSPy](https://github.com/munrojm/DiSPy) - Applies Distortion Symmetry Method to images.

 Once installed, add the VTST scripts directory to your environment PATH.
+Additionally, add the NEBgen directory to $PATH as well.

 E.g.-